kallaway/100-days-of-code/log.md

 **Today's Progress**: Going through Gatsby tutorial by CodeAddict on youtube.
 Started a new project called Smooth Brew Coffe Shop, learning how to create an e-commerce website using Gatsby.

 **Thoughts:** Deployed portfolio on firebase, might look into deploying to AWS free.

+### Day 13: 24 December, 2020

+**Today's Progress**: Continue on coffee shop porject using Gatsby and deployed on

+**Thoughts:** Netlify is an amazing tool to host static sites, it supports github continuous deployment